Kalan-Lab/zol/README.md

 The tools are also designed to explore a single set of homologous gene-clusters (e.g. a single GCF), not the BGC-ome of an entire genus or species like lsaBGC.

+zol produces a basic heatmap, but for visualizations of gene-clusters we recommend awesome tools such as [clinker](https://github.com/gamcil/clinker) and [gggenomes](https://github.com/thackl/gggenomes), which we think the in-depth spreadsheet complements nicely.

 Some features in zol reports are more up to date than lsaBGC (but we plan to incorporate these in future versions of lsaBGC).
 This includes HyPhy-based selection inference and gene tree to gene-cluster tree concordance statistics.

 ### Zoom on Locus (zol) and Find Additional Instances (fai)

-**zol** is a program to create table reports showing homolog group conservation, annotation, and evolutionary stats for any gene-cluster or locus of interest (works for eukaryotes, but designed for bacteria).
+**`zol`** is a program to create table reports showing homolog group conservation, annotation, and evolutionary stats for any gene-cluster or locus of interest (works for eukaryotes, but designed for bacteria).

-**fai** is a program to search for additional instances of a gene-cluster or genome locus in some set of genomes (bacteria specific, soon to work for eukaryotes).
+**`fai`** is a program to search for additional instances of a gene-cluster or genome locus in some set of genomes (bacteria specific, soon to work for eukaryotes).
 Inspired by cblaster (in concept) and ClusterFinder (in algorithm).
 Works similar to our lsaBGC-Expansion.py program described in the lsaBGC manuscript.
-Users would need to prepare a set of genomes for searching using **prepTG**.
+Users would need to prepare a set of genomes for searching using **`prepTG`**.
 It aims to find really similar instances of gene-clusters in a rapid and automated fashion, for more divergent searches, we recommend users check out [cblaster](https://github.com/gamcil/cblaster), which offers a more interactive experience for users to select desired gene-clusters.
 ### Installation:

 ```bash